wp-plugins/uncomplicated-seo/readme.txt

-Uncomplicated SEO allows you to easily add the most wanted SEO attributes to your WordPress site, like Open Graph meta tags used for Facebook and many other web services, Twitter Card, description and author metatags, etc..
+Uncomplicated SEO allows you to easily add the most wanted SEO attributes to your WordPress site, like Open Graph meta tags used for Facebook and many other web services, Twitter Card, description and author metatags, canonical link, etc..

 It also easily allows you to add the necesary tags to validate your website with Google Webmaster Tools, Google Plus and Bing Webmaster Tools, and insert